-Various works and actions which are part of an ongoing exploration into the watery components of the landscape: places which the inhabitants of Bergen once frequented, but which are now largely seen as belonging to industry (despite the right of anyone to occupy most of the water surrounding the city).
+These works are part of an ongoing exploration into the watery components of the landscape: places which the inhabitants of Bergen once frequented, but which are now largely seen as belonging to industry (this is despite the right of anyone to occupy most of the water surrounding the city).
 Painted flags and occupation of the fjords are intended to encourage residents to reconsider and make use of their own right to this public space.

 The maiden voyage of The Boat Untitled (alternative journey) was a collaborative performance with Dale Rothenberg and Robert Carter.

 Right: Puddefjorden Flag (painted using cadmium pigments to visualise toxic PCB and mercury in Puddefjorden), made for exhibition at Sydnesgate 1b.

 Below: Health and Safety declaration by Robert Carter